onap/doc/docs/platform/architecture/index.rst

 through OOF-HAS.
-OOF-HAS uses cloud agnostic Intent capabilities, and real-time capacity checks provided by ONAP MC to determine the optimal VIM/Cloud instances, which can deliver the required performance SLAs, for workload (VNF etc.) placement and scheduling (Homing).
+OOF-HAS uses cloud agnostic Intent capabilities, and real-time capacity checks provided by ONAP MC to determine the optimal VIM/Cloud instances, which can deliver the required performance SLAs, for workload (VNF, etc.) placement and scheduling (Homing).
 Operators now realize the true value of virtualization through fine grained optimization of cloud resources while delivering performance and security SLAs.